mathonto/eMaps/README.md

 The first run will parse the provided *.osm.pbf file and save the result as binary.
 Subsequent runs will only load the precomputed binary.

+## Run Dev Mode

+1. Execute `cargo run` in the backend folder root and provide a *.osm.pbf file as argument, e.g. `cargo run target/germany-latest.osm.pbf`
+2. Run `npm start` in the frontend folder root.
+3. Open [http://localhost:3000/](http://localhost:3000/) in the browser.

+The first run will parse the provided *.osm.pbf file and save the result as binary.
+Subsequent runs will only load the precomputed binary.

 ## Usage

 1. Select transportation (car/bike)